Nikisho/Coding-Assessment/README.md

+Got this test for a Graduate Software Engineer role in London.

 General Programming

 1. The Fibonacci sequence is defined as a sequence of integers starting with 1 and 1, where each